top of page

 Our schedules finally aligned and we were able to nail down the end of April for our travel dates.
 This time of year also seemed perfect to hopefully avoid the summer heat, but that is what everyone else tries to do as well so be prepared for peak prices if you try to go between March and May.

-By shear luck, all of our local airports had nonstop flights to Phoenix Sky Harbor airport and we found departures that actually landed within a couple hours of each other.
+By sheer luck, all of our local airports had nonstop flights to Phoenix Sky Harbor airport and we found departures that actually landed within a couple hours of each other.
 Sky Harbor is a really nice airport where you can easily entertain yourself during long wait times.
 Phoenix hosts so many huge events each year like the Super Bowl, PGA Tour, and a ton of conventions which make it a very tourist friendly place to access.
 They know what they're doing and how to handle lots of traffic.

 Colorful landscape with red/orange rocks and green vegetation

-Now, here is one of the major points I must make.
-Once all of your party arrives, you need to know that you’re still minimally 90 minutes from Sedona.
+Now, here is one of the major points I must make- Once all of your party arrives, you need to know that you’re still minimally 90 minutes from Sedona.
 But what a neat drive it is, the unique and ever changing landscape immediately enchanted us.

 Roadrunner Saloon

 During our journey from Phoenix, we happened upon the coolest bar/restaurant just off the interstate.
-The Roadrunner Restaurant & Saloon in New River, Arizona will entertain you with an awesome atmosphere, bull riding, live music, good food and there’s even a coffee shop.
+The Roadrunner Restaurant & Saloon in New River, Arizona will entertain you with an awesome atmosphere, bull riding, live music, good food, and there’s even a coffee shop.
 Our lunch visit really set the tone for the area and made us smile as we headed on down the road.

 Red rock mountain view from our Airbnb in Uptown Sedona